desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 ## Context

-One of the most important parts of a functional social network is the set of rules that constitute the Terms of Service of such social networks, and how they are enforced.
+One of the most important parts of a functional social network is the set of rules that constitute the Terms of Service, and how they are enforced.
 In most social networks the key for a good user experience is the reporting system: users are able to report misbehaving users or inappropriate content that gets later reviewed and taken care of by moderators.

 Inside Desmos we MUST give users a set of tools that allow them to perform the same actions on all the social networks that they will have access to.
-At the same time, we SHOULD NOT enforce any high-level Term of Service since each subspace that will be built on Desmos might want to have very different rules from the other ones (i.e. an adult content social network will most likely have very different set of rules from a kids social network).
+At the same time, we SHOULD NOT enforce any high-level Term of Service since each subspace that will be built on Desmos might want to have very different rules from the other ones (i.e. an adult content social network will most likely have a very different set of rules from a kids social network).
 Instead, we should allow subspace owners and admins to register the various reasons a user/content can be reported for.

 ## Decision

-We will implement a new module names `x/reports` that allows users to report either a misbehaving user of a bad content inside subspaces where they have the permission to do so.
+We will implement a new module named `x/reports` that allows users to report either a misbehaving user or a bad content inside subspaces where they have the permission to do so.

 The same module will also allow subspace owners to register their own custom supported reasons for reports.